solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 ### Uninstall with `glooctl`

-To uninstall Gloo simply run the following.
+To uninstall Gloo Edge simply run the following.

 ```shell
 glooctl uninstall